Four-variable $p$-adic triple product $L$-functions and the trivial zero conjecture: Classical and -adic modular forms

 Hida's ordinary projector $\eord$ is defined by

-It has a well-defined action on the space of classical modular forms preserving the cuspidal part as well as on the space $\bfS(N,\chi,\bfI)$ (\cf\cite[page 537 and Proposition 1.2.1]{Wiles88}).
+It has a well-defined action on the space of classical modular forms over a $p$-adically complete ring, which preserves the cuspidal part as well as on the space $\bfS(N,\chi,\bfI)$ (\cf\cite[page 537 and Proposition 1.2.1]{Wiles88}).
 The space $\bfS^\Ord(N,\chi,\bfI):=\eord\bfS(N,\chi,\bfI)$ is called the space of ordinary $\bfI$-adic forms with respect to $\chi$.
-Put
+For any $p$-adically complete $\Z[\chi]$-algebra $A$, we put